openattic/openattic/documentation/developer_docs/contributing_guidelines.rst

   perform automated syntax and style checks of the JavaScript code.
 The configuration files for these WebUI tests can be found in file ``webui/.jshintrc`` and ``webui/.jscsrc``, please consult them for more details on the coding style and conventions.
+By running ``grunt inspect --force`` on the command line, you can check the quality of your JavaScript code.
 * Every bug fix or notable change made to a release branch must be accompanied by a bug report (JIRA issue).
 * New features and other larger changes also require a related JIRA issue that